piluc/TWBC/README.md

 ## Computing all betweennesses

-All betweennesses (still with waiting constraint β equal to 600) can be computed (by using Algorithm 4 of the paper) and saved as follows.
+All betweennesses (still with waiting constraint β equal to 600) can be computed and saved as follows.

 ```
 b, t = tfab("graphs/1_01_hypertext.patg", " ", 10, β=600);